-This medicine contains sucrose and liquid glucose.
-If you have been told by your doctor that you have an intolerance to some sugars contact your doctor before taking this medicinal product.
-Contains 3.5 g glucose per 5 ml.
-This should be taken into account in patients with diabetes mellitus.
+This medicine contains sorbitol 70% (non crystalline).
+If you have been told by your doctor that your child has an intolerance to some sugars contact your doctor before taking this medicinal product.

-This medicinal product contains 5 vol % ethanol (alcohol), i.e. up to 200 mg per dose, equivalent to 5 ml beer, 2 ml wine per 5 ml.
-Harmful for those suffering from alcoholism.
+This medicinal product contains 5 vol % ethanol (alcohol), i.e. up to 200 mg per 5 ml, equivalent to 5 ml beer, 2 ml wine per 5 ml.
+This can be harmful for those suffering from alcoholism.
 To be taken into account in pregnant or breast-feeding women, children and high-risk groups such as patients with liver disease or epilepsy.

-If you experience any of the following, stop using the medicine and seek immediate help:
+If your child experiences any of the following, stop using the medicine and seek immediate help:

-- Allergic reactions including skin rashes (which may be severe and include blistering or peeling of the skin) and itching.
+- Allergic reactions including skin rashes (which may be severe and include blistering and peeling of the skin) and itching.

-If you experience any of the following, stop using the medicine and talk to your doctor:
+If your child experiences any of the following, stop using the medicine and talk to your doctor:

-If you experience any side-effects not included above or are not sure about anything, talk to your doctor or pharmacist.
+If your child experiences any side-effects not included in this leaflet, or you are not sure about anything, talk to your doctor or pharmacist.

 Keep the product out of the reach and sight of children.